hannahcarolinee/Web3crowdfunding/README.md

-# A crowd funding App using Web.
+# A crowd funding App using Web3.
 Uses Blockchain concepts and Solidity.